mills32/PlayStation-Portable-h264-player/README.md

 This plays video files in AVI format, containing h264 frames and AAC audio (I have to add MP3 audio).
 There are some homebrew h264 players for PSP but the code is so complex I decided to create this as a sample code.

-Drop any video to convert_PSP.bat to convert videos using ffmpeg (windows).
-If you use linux you probably know how what to do.
+Drop any video to convert_PSP.bat to convert videos using ffmpeg (place ffmpeg.exe in the same folder for windows, if you use linux you probably know how what to do).
 Videos will be cropped/resized and black bars will be added if necessary to preserve video aspect ratio.

 I tested with some of these: https://studio.blender.org/films/ and they work fine. (big buck bunny at 60 fps is also working well)